Errett Bishop theorems on Complex Analytic Sets: Chow's Theorem Revisited and Foliations with all leaves Compact on K\"ahler Manifolds: Consequences of Bishop's proper mapping theorem

-As mentioned, this result by Bishop can be used to prove many other important results (see some of them in \cite{Stolzenberg}), and one of the most significant is the proof of Remmert-Stein's theorem; this was generalized and proved by Bishop in \cite{Bishop}.
+As mentioned, this result by Bishop can be used to prove many other important results (see \cite{Stolzenberg}), one of the most significant is the proof of Remmert-Stein's theorem, which was generalized and proved by Bishop in \cite{Bishop}.